pnp/blog/content/post/how-to-to-get-all-site-collections-with-their-sub-webs-using-pnp.md

-Sometimes we have a business requirement to get site collections with all the sub-webs so we can achieve the solution easily using PnP Powershell.
+Sometimes we have a business requirement to get site collections with all the sub-webs so we can achieve the solution easily using PnP PowerShell.
 Let's see step-by-step implementation:

 ## Implementation
-Open Windows Powershell ISE\
+Open Windows PowerShell ISE\
 Create a new file and write a script

 Now we will see all the steps which we required to achieve the solution: